mppan821/homelab/README.md

 - **Kubernetes:** One kubeadm control plane (`192.168.0.100`) and two workers (`192.168.0.101-102`) created via Terraform.
 - **Networking:** All VMs attach to `vmbr0` on the main LAN; DNS and routing are provided by the home router (`192.168.0.1`).
 - **Automation:** Terraform `null_resource` provisioners install containerd, the latest Kubernetes 1.34 kubeadm/kubelet/kubectl toolchain, initialize the control plane, and automatically join the worker nodes once they are reachable.
-- **GitOps & Apps:** FluxCD reconciles the GitOps tree under `clusters/homelab`, managing networking, security, and storage add-ons (Cilium, cert-manager, External DNS, MetalLB, Local Path Provisioner, Longhorn, metrics-server) while serving as the landing zone for future workloads.
+- **GitOps & Apps:** FluxCD reconciles the GitOps tree under `clusters/homelab`, managing networking, security, and storage add-ons (Cilium, cert-manager, External DNS, MetalLB, Longhorn, metrics-server) while serving as the landing zone for future workloads.

 ## Prerequisites & Quick Start